Opening, Reopening, and Closing Projects

 Specify whether you want to open the project in a new window, reuse the current window, or attach it to the currently opened project.

-Invoke the Run Anything dialog by pressing Double Ctrl (or search for Run anything in Ctrl+Shift+A).
+Invoke the Run Anything dialog by pressing Ctrl twice (or search for Run anything in Ctrl+Shift+A).
 In the Run Anything dialog, type Open to see the list of recent projects:

 On the Welcome screen, click the project of interest in the left-hand pane where the list of your recent projects is shown.
 Start typing in the Welcome screen to filter the list of recent projects.